Zolani Tete: Junior bantamweight

+Tete vs. Kinoshita

-Solís would beat Kameda, but he also lost his title on the scales, leaving the IBF title vacant.
-Tete would face Teiru Kinoshita in July 2014 for the vacant title, winning a comfortable unanimous decision (119–109, 119–109, 118–110).
+Solís beat Kameda, but he also lost his title on the scales, leaving the IBF title vacant.
+Tete faced Teiru Kinoshita in July 2014 for the vacant title, winning a comfortable unanimous decision (119–109, 119–109, 118–110).
 After one successful defence, he chose to vacate the title rather than fight mandatory challenger McJoe Arroyo.
 Tete went on to sign with British promoter Frank Warren in December 2015.

 Bantamweight

 Tete made his bantamweight debut in 2016.
 In his third fight in the division in 2017, Tete claimed the WBO interim by beating Arthur Villanueva.
 Tete won a wide unanimous decision (120–107, 119–108, 119–108), dropping Villanueva in round eleven.
 Tete was later elevated to full champion by the WBO.

+Tete vs. Gonya, fastest knockout in a title fight

+In his first defense of his title on 18 November 2017, Tete fought against challenger Siboniso Gonya at the SSE Arena in Belfast, Northern Ireland.
+Tete in the first five seconds of the opening round, landed his first and only punch of the fight on Gonya with a right hook, knocking the challenger out cold before the fight was stopped by the eleventh second.

-In his first defense of his title in November 18, Tete established a Guinness world record for the fastest knockout in a championship fight, defeating Siboniso Gonya in 11 seconds, 6 seconds faster than the previous record in Daniel Jiménez's 17-second knockout of Harald Geier in September 3, 1994, which held the record for 8,477 days.
-Tete still holds the record to this day.
+The knockout win not only allowed Tete to retain the title, but it also broke the previous record set by Daniel Jiménez's 17-second knockout of Harald Geier on 3 September 1994, which held the record for 8,477 days prior to Tete's bout.
+Tete's feat was later registered in the Guinness World Records and still holds the record as of 2026.

 Tete vs. Narvaez

-On April 21, 2018, Tete defended his WBO belt against Omar Narvaez, who was WBO #1 ranked contender at the time.
-In a highly unexciting bout, Tete still manage to get a unanimous decision victory, winning 120–108 on all three scorecards.
+On 21 April 2018, Tete defended his WBO belt against Omar Narvaez, who was WBO #1 ranked contender at the time.
+In a highly unexciting bout, Tete still managed to get a unanimous decision victory, winning 120–108 on all three scorecards.

 Tete vs. Aloyan

 In his next title defense, Tete faced Mikhail Aloyan, ranked #5 by the WBA and #6 by the WBO.
-Tete won the fight on all three scorecards, 114–111, 114-111 and 114–110.
+Tete won the fight on all three scorecards, 114–111, 114–111, and 114–110.

 Tete vs. Donaire cancellation

-Tete was scheduled to face Nonito Donaire on April 27, 2019, but pulled out of the fight due to a shoulder injury.
+Tete was scheduled to face Nonito Donaire on 27 April 2019, but pulled out of the fight due to a shoulder injury.